orlandombaa/Retrival-augmentation-generation--RAE-/README.md

 5) Set up the LLM model
 6) Creation of the global chain

  You can check the code in order to see in more details the process.
-In case you want to take a look how it works you can find in the following link:
+In case you want to take a look how it works you can find a demo in the following link:

  https://wjmdqv5uk2lxvg243ssrjr.streamlit.app/